locborgtus/mic/course/2_c/3_conditional.md

 **Exercise:** Update your program:

-1. Print `number is bigger than 10` if the input is greater than 10.
+1. In the else {} block, print `number is bigger than 10`.
 2. Add a print at the end of the program that prints the number you inputted.
+3. Test your program with a variety of numbers.
-3. What's the difference between the last print and the print in the else?
+4. What's the difference between the last print and the print in the else?

 ### if-else-if-else ###